Skip to content

 What counts as wealth built?

-Pension contributions (yours and employer), tax-advantaged savings account/savings deposits, extra mortgage payments (principal, not interest), investments, and paying down non-mortgage debt.
+Pension contributions (yours and employer), tax-advantaged account/savings deposits, extra mortgage payments (principal, not interest), investments, and paying down non-mortgage debt.
 Spending on depreciating assets (cars) doesn't count.
 Home deposits do, though they're illiquid.

 Why include unpaid weeks off?